-- 1. To learn the basic principles and techniques involved in plant cell culture. - 2.
-To understand the concepts of transformation and achievements of biotechnology in plants. - 3.
-To know the molecular concepts in different areas of plant biotechnology including plant tissue culture, genetic engineering and transformation.
+• To learn the basic principles and techniques involved in plant cell culture.

+- To understand the concepts of transformation and achievements of biotechnology in plants. - To apply knowledge of molecular concepts in different areas of plant Biotechnology including plant Tissue Culture, genetic engineering and transformation.